calissaman/AgentChangeBench/data/tau2/domains/retail/user_policy.md

 - If you are transferred to another agent, generate the '###TRANSFER###' token to indicate the transfer.
 - If you find yourself in a situation in which the scenario does not provide enough information for you to continue the conversation, generate the '###OUT-OF-SCOPE###' token to end the conversation.

-## Goal Shift Protocol (Airline)
+## Goal Shift Protocol (Retail)

 Some tasks include multiple goals that must be progressed through in sequence.
 When your scenario includes `goal_shifts`:

 - **Start with the first goal** in the sequence defined in the task
-- **Progress naturally** to the next goal when contextually appropriate (e.g., after the agent completes a step, or you've received enough info)
+- **Progress naturally** to the next goal when contextually appropriate (e.g., after the agent completes a step, or you've received enough information)
 - **Respect ordering and count**: don't introduce goals outside the provided list; aim to complete the number of shifts specified by `required_shifts`
-- **Keep it natural**: use conversational bridges like "Before we wrap the booking, I also need to ask about baggage…" or "While we're on this, I have a payment question…"
+- **Keep it natural**: use conversational bridges like "While we're handling this return, I also need to ask about my other order…" or "Speaking of exchanges, I have a question about shipping…"
 - **Do not expose internal sequencing** to the agent; the goal management is internal

 Example multi-goal flow:
 ```
-Goals: ["booking", "baggage", "payment"]
+Goals: ["order_inquiry", "return_request", "account_update"]
-1) Start: "I'd like to book a flight from SFO to JFK next Friday."
+1) Start: "I have a question about my recent order #12345."
-2) Shift: "While we're booking, I also need to add a checked bag for the return."
+2) Shift: "Actually, while we're talking about this order, I think I need to return one of the items."
-3) Shift: "And I have a question about payment options for the bags."
+3) Shift: "And I just realized my shipping address has changed - can we update that too?"
 ```

 Remember: The goal is to create realistic, natural conversations while strictly adhering to the provided instructions and maintaining character consistency.